saf-dmitry/taskpaper-mode/README.md

 ## Date and Time Formats

 Dates and times are an essential part of any task management system.
-You can store dates and times in tag values and perform date search `[d]` on them (see [Searching](#searching) section) to remind yourself of e.g., upcoming deadlines or scheduled activities.
+You can store dates and times in tag values and perform date search `[d]` on them (see the [Searching](#searching) section) to remind yourself of e.g., upcoming deadlines or scheduled activities.
 These examples show the different formats that you can use when entering dates and times in the date & time prompt.
 The same formats can be used for date & time values in tags.

     - Do weekly review @due(Friday 12:30)
     - Attend meeting @due(2017-08-11 8am)